portrik/textanalysis/README.md

 ## Implementation

 The project is targeting C++ 17 and includes only single threaded implementation.
 Description below is top-level only and more details are available as comments alongisde the source code.
+The project has no external dependencies and is built purely on standard library of C++ 17.

 The project is structured into three distinct parts: